Sunset Park, Brooklyn: Religion

 Sunset Park has numerous churches and other places of worship.
-While many of these places of worship are Roman Catholic or Pentecostal churches, there are also several mosques.
+While many of these places of worship are Catholic or Pentecostal churches, there are also several mosques.
 Several places of worship are composed according to ethnicity.
 For instance, a 2013 guidebook stated that there were over 15 churches devoted to Hispanic congregations on Third through Sixth Avenues, while there were Chinese congregations on Seventh and Eighth Avenues.
 Three mosques are located in the vicinity of 59th/60th Streets and Eighth Avenue.
 Conversely, several churches have multi-ethnic congregations, including the Grace Baptist Church and Second Evangelical Free Church.

 Sunset Park includes several architecturally prominent religious institutions.
-St. Michael's Roman Catholic Church, an early Romanesque structure on Fourth Avenue at 42nd Street, built in 1903–1905 to a design by Raymond F. Almirall.
-Another is Our Lady of Perpetual Help, the largest church in Brooklyn, located on Fifth Avenue between 59th and 60th Streets.
+St. Michael's Catholic Church, an early Romanesque structure on Fourth Avenue at 42nd Street, built in 1903–1905 to a design by Raymond F. Almirall.
+Another is the Basilica of Our Lady of Perpetual Help, the largest church in Brooklyn, located on Fifth Avenue between 59th and 60th Streets.
 The church was founded in 1893–1894 at the same location, and the current building was finished in the 1920s.
 The presence of Our Lady of Perpetual Help indicated the large Catholic population that originally settled in Sunset Park.
 Additionally, at least five churches within Sunset Park are designed in the Neo Gothic style.

-Farther north is the Parish of St. Rocco, a Roman Catholic parish, housed in a former Norwegian Lutheran church on 27th Street.
-The Church of Our Lady of Czestochowa-St. Casimir, located nearby on 25th Street, is another Roman Catholic parish; its red-brick building was designed in 1904 by John Ryan in the Gothic style.
+Farther north is the Parish of St. Rocco, a Catholic parish, housed in a former Norwegian Lutheran church on 27th Street.
+The Church of Our Lady of Czestochowa-St. Casimir, located nearby on 25th Street, is another Catholic parish; its red-brick building was designed in 1904 by John Ryan in the Gothic style.